sourjyar7/Portfolio-Tracker/API_Design.md

             - All functional modules in a particular layer are pure and only have a single responsibilty which again provides better testability.
             - So if ever we wanted to change the technology stack (like the database used), we wont have to redesign the api
+            - Multi user support can be easily added without making huge changes
    ### Technology Stack used

     I have used node.js as the web framework and mongodb atlas as my database.
 I have also used the mongoose ORM to handle and interact with mongoDB .
 Additionally I have used Redis Cloud as an in memory caching database for my server to improve response times.

+    ### Implementation Optimisations

+          - I have used redis to cache recent responses and ensured cache consistency by flushing whenever user makes changes to portfolio.
+          - Created index on db for faster querying time